Preparing for the exam: If you have dentures (plates), you will be asked to remove them.

 Your health care provider will inspect your face, neck, lips and mouth to look for any signs of cancer.

-With both hands, he or she will feel the area under your jaw and the side of your neck, checking for lumps that may suggest cancer.
+With both hands, your dentist will feel the area under your jaw and the side of your neck, checking for lumps that may suggest cancer.

-He or she will then look at and feel the insides of your lips and cheeks to check for possible signs of cancer, such as red and/or white patches.
+Your dentist will then look at and feel the insides of you lips and cheeks to check for possible signs of cancer, such as red and/or white patches.

-Finally, your provider will put one finger on the floor of your mouth and, with the other hand under your chin, gently press down to check for lumps or sensitivity.
+Finally, the dentist will put one finger on the floor of your mouth and the other hand under your chin, and will gently examine and palpate (press) to check for lumps or sensitivity.